callumdisney/ShortsToNormal/README.md

 # YouTube Shorts URL to Normal URL

 ## What?
-This small program converent a YouTube Shorts URL (i.e. https://www.youtube.com/shorts/jiiwJx2QW-E) into a regular YouTube URL (i.e. https://www.youtube.com/watch?v=jiiwJx2QW-E).
+This small program converts a YouTube Shorts URL (i.e. https://www.youtube.com/shorts/jiiwJx2QW-E) into a regular YouTube URL (i.e. https://www.youtube.com/watch?v=jiiwJx2QW-E).

 ## When?
 I began this on 24th December 2022.
 It is only on GitHub as of 23rd May 2023 due to the fact that I uploaded it on that date.